 But this ingenious and impactful business is not without its challenges; funding remains a central issue.
 “Since February 2012, when I committed … 100 percent of my time to Inalproces, funding has become tougher, and I am now looking for more investments, both as equity and debt,” Acosta says.

 Indeed, access to finance is one of the main discussion topics among entrepreneurs, especially those who try to make a social impact with their businesses.
-But as the businesses shifted to being socially engaged, investors started to change the way they invested.
+But as the businesses shifted to being socially engaged, investors looking for ways on how to invest 500 dollars started to change the way they invested.

 “[The] global financial crisis in 2008 and the pressure on government budgets, as well as the search for purpose and value creation, partly accelerated this shift in investments,” says Anja König, a Mercator-IPC Fellow from the Istanbul Policy Center at Sabanci University in Turkey.
 “In the past years, asset managers are observing an increased demand from asset owners for investments that not only minimize risk but also actively [create] social and environmental impact.”